 Between 7 and 9 months of age, milk intake should be around 500-600ml (20oz) per day , more than this may inhibit appetite and your baby’s desire to eat.
 This is often difficult to quantify if you are breastfeeding, therefore, I suggest offering a full feed (both breasts) mid morning, mid afternoon and at bedtime, fitting in with the routine advised above.

 Does my baby need vitamin supplements?

 Yes.
 The Department of Health recommends that babies should be given a supplement providing vitamins A, C and D from the age of 6 months.
 This is because food intake at this stage is variable and most vitamin D comes from exposing the skin to sunlight rather than food.
-If your baby is taking 500ml or more of of infant formula per day then they won’t need the supplement as baby milks have already been fortified.
+If your baby is taking 500ml or more of infant formula per day, then they won’t need the supplement as baby milks have already been fortified.
 However, breastfed babies should take vitamins A, C and D daily.

 The requirement for vitamin A is 200mcg / day

 The requirement for vitamin C is 20mg / day

 The requirement for vitamin D is 8.5-10mcg / day

 The only baby vitamin supplement available to buy that contains this exact amount is Nature & Nurture Baby Vitamins.
 You can purchase it here.